Azure/kubernetes-hackfest/labs/build-application/README.md

     ```

     You can see the status of the builds by running the command below.

-    ```
+    ```bash
     az acr task list-runs -r $ACRNAME -o table

     az acr task logs -r $ACRNAME --run-id aa1
     ```

     Browse to your ACR instance in the Azure portal and validate that the images are in "Repositories."

 ## Troubleshooting / Debugging